Bira/octopus-carnival/_drafts/lphr-scene-02.md

 Urist also fails some defense rolls, but his Armor spell means he only suffers a couple of points of injury even with the enemies rolling super well.
 Then he rolls a critical failure and drops his shield!
-Convinced he has enough armor to withstand the assault, the dwarf moves to making double AoAs with his axe, but even so it takes around three more turns until he finally manages to hit all the enemies surrounding him and finish the fight.
+Convinced he has enough armor to withstand the assault, the dwarf moves to making All-Out-Attacks (Double) with his axe, but even so it takes around three more turns until he finally manages to hit all the enemies surrounding him and finish the fight.
 By the time he does, Rexus has finished his side of it as well, aided by some timely critical failures on the part of the thugs.

 ### Analysis